Sea Turtle Program Under Attack in Texas

 They want to cut back the popular public hatchling release program which showcases Dr. Shaver's & others' work saving the Kemp's ridley sea turtle and which brings in approximately one million dollars in annual tourist revenue to Corpus Christi, Texas.

 Although all sea turtles are endangered, the superintendent and regional director want all work to save other species of sea turtles at the park prohibited.
 If sea turtle eggs are not collected and protected at the Padre Island National Seashore, there is a 100% chance they will be destroyed.
 This ruling means any green sea turtle eggs or loggerhead sea turtle eggs laid at the beach will be left to be destroyed by vehicles, fire ants, or coyotes.
 Any cold-stunned or injured green or loggerhead turtles must be left in place, likely to die of predation or injury.
 After years of helping sea turtles, volunteers and scientists are being ordered to turn their backs and ignore them.
-(Contrary to media stories celebrating the rescue of cold stunned turtles during the recent Texas deep freeze, many died at the park because of insufficient resources.)
+(Contrary to media stories celebrating the rescue of cold stunned turtles in 2021 during the Texas Big Freeze, most of the cold stunned turtles died at the park because of inaction by the Superintendent.)

 Even though public comment was legally required for this Review, no public comment was requested or allowed.
 As you see, they even gagged the top scientist!
 This petition is our attempt to redress that and make a public comment.